Great Goshawk Tree's top above as seen from the nearby Telescope Tree

 I am glad I got the opportunity to explore so much of Freeman Creek Grove before the fire, as very little is left of it outside of the actual Creekside Trail.
 In addition, since it is post-fire, those of us who like to take note of such things look for seedlings to see if the grove will grow new sequoias.
 The areas around Loren's Tree and Goshawk are both growing youthful sequoias.
 The other areas up high in the southern grove territory, however, do not show many seedlings at all.

 One of the things that really saddens me about this grove's latest burn is the loss of so many historic markings on trees.
-I would never encourage name carving on trees; however, I admit I will miss the decades-old carvings in the trees.
+I would never encourage name carving on trees; however, I admit I will miss the decades-old carvings in the more well known trees.
 At least five trees in the grove had initials carved in them from approx the 1930s.
-(Both Telescope Trees, the Ride-Through, the Tunnel Tree, and Sleepy Hollow all had initials carved on them from the early 1900s.)
+(Both Telescope Trees, the Ride-Through, the Tunnel Tree, and Sleepy Hollow all had initials carved on them from the early 1900s, all gone now.)

 Unfortunately, much of the square footage of this grove has been decimated by the fire.
-I don't know if much of the heavily damaged sections in the south end of the grove will grow new big trees.
-People have been exploring and enjoying this grove for many decades, and the loss of so many trees and so much area of sequoia grounds is a huge shame.
+I don't know if most of the heavily damaged sections in the south end of the grove will even re-grow new big trees.
+People have been exploring and enjoying this grove for many decades, and the devastation of so many trees and erosion of so much area of sequoia is a huge loss.

 Well above the Freeman Creek, the trees suffer from a nearly 100% burn.
 Very few trees up in this area have any green left on them.